Technoscience

-An alternate, more narrow usage occurs in some philosophic science and technology studies.
+An alternate, more narrow usage occurs in some philosophical science and technology studies.
 In this usage, technoscience refers specifically to the technological and social context of science.
 Technoscience recognises that scientific knowledge is not only socially coded and historically situated but sustained and made durable by material (non-human) networks.
 Technoscience states that the fields of science and technology are linked and grow together, and scientific knowledge requires an infrastructure of technology in order to remain stationary or move forward.

 The latter, philosophic use of the term technoscience was popularized by French philosopher Gaston Bachelard in 1953.
 It was popularized in the French-speaking world by Belgian philosopher Gilbert Hottois in the late 1970s and early 1980s, and entered English academic usage in 1987 with Bruno Latour's book Science in Action.

 In translating the concept to English, Latour also combined several arguments about technoscience that had circulated separately within science and technology studies (STS) before into a comprehensive framework: